awsdocs/aws-greengrass-developer-guide/doc_source/IoT-SDK.md

       If no version information is returned or if the version number is less than 2\.7 for Python 2 or less than 3\.3 for Python 3, follow the instructions in [Downloading Python](https://wiki.python.org/moin/BeginnersGuide/Download) to install Python 2\.7\+ or Python 3\.3\+\.
 For more information, see [Using Python on Windows](https://docs.python.org/3.6/using/windows.html)\.

-   1. Using a web browser, [download](https://s3.amazonaws.com/aws-iot-device-sdk-python/aws-iot-device-sdk-python-latest.zip) the AWS IoT Device SDK for Python `zip` file and and save it as `aws-iot-device-sdk-python-latest.zip` \(this should be the default name\)\.
-The `zip` file is typically be saved to your `Downloads` folder\.
-Decompress `aws-iot-device-sdk-python-latest.zip` to an appropriate location, such as your home directory \(for example, `cd %HOME%`\)\.
-Make a note of the file path to the decompressed `aws-iot-device-sdk-python-latest` folder\.
+   1. Download the [AWS IoT Device SDK for Python](https://github.com/aws/aws-iot-device-sdk-python) as a `zip` file and extract it to an appropriate location on your computer\.

+      Make a note of the file path to the extracted `aws-iot-device-sdk-python-master` folder that contains the `setup.py` file\.
 In the next step, this file path is indicated by *path\-to\-SDK\-folder*\.

    1. From the elevated command prompt, run the following: